How The Peregrine Fund is helping

 Historically, Harpy Eagles were found from southern Mexico through Central and South America all the way down to northern Argentina.
 Sadly, Harpy Eagles are disappearing mainly because people are destroying their habitat and shooting them.
 In Central America, the largest known breeding population is found in Panama, close to the border with Colombia.
 Harpy Eagles are likely extinct in El Salvador.
 Only one nesting pair has been observed in Belize.

-Harpy Eagles are a Neotropical rainforest species.
-They live at low elevations where they can find prey and large trees for nests.
-Their rainforest home is lush and vibrant and contains some of the highest biodiversity in the world.
-They live among jaguars, macaws, tapir, monkeys, sloths, snakes, frogs, and many other plants and animals – each one playing an important role in its environment.
+The Harpy Eagle is a Neotropical rainforest species.
+It lives at low elevations where it can find prey and large trees for nests.
+Its rainforest home is lush and vibrant and contains some of the highest biodiversity in the world.
+The Harpy Eagle lives among jaguars, macaws, tapir, monkeys, sloths, snakes, frogs, and many other plants and animals – each one playing an important role in its environment.
 While these eagles prefer large expanses of pristine forest, Peregrine Fund biologists have learned that they can survive in some habitats that have been altered by humans as long as there is enough to eat, they have tall trees to nest in, and people don’t harm them.

 Imagine a large, forest-dwelling bird with legs almost as thick as your wrists.
 Imagine a bird able to hunt heavy sloths or monkeys with nothing but the strength of its claws, toes and legs.
 Imagine a bird that might mate for life and that shares all parenting duties.
 Imagine a bird that cares for its chick for up to the first two years of its life.
 If you can imagine a bird with all these characteristics, you can imagine a Harpy Eagle.